quickwit-oss/quickwit/docs/getting-started/quickstart.md

 }
 ```

-Now create your index:
+Now we can create the index:

 ```
-quickwit-cli new file://./my-indexes/wikipedia --doc-mapper-config-path ./wikipedia_doc_mapper.json
+quickwit-cli new file:///your-path-to-your-index/wikipedia --doc-mapper-config-path ./wikipedia_doc_mapper.json
 ```

-Check that an empty directory `my-indexes/wikipedia` has been created, Quickwit will write index files here and a `quickwit.json` which contains the [index metadata](link to add).
+Check that an empty directory `/your-path-to-your-index/wikipedia` has been created, Quickwit will write index files here and a `quickwit.json` which contains the [index metadata](../overview/architecture.md#index-metadata).
 You're now ready to fill the index.

 ## Let's add some documents

-Currently `quickwit-cli` can only index [ndjson](http://ndjson.org/) datasets.
+Currently `quickwit-cli` can index [ndjson](http://ndjson.org/) datasets.
-Let's download [a bunch of wikipedia articles]() in ndjon format and index it.
+Let's download [a bunch of wikipedia articles]() in ndjson format and index it.

 ```
 # Download the first 1000 wikipedia articles in ndjson format.